vanessamiranda/vanessamiranda.github.io/_posts/2019-08-26-Battle_of_the_Locations.md

 3. it has the second highest Asian ethnic minority population in NYC.
 4. it has some of the top rated Indian restaurants located in that area (i.e. ready-made customer base).

+ To view more of my data science projects, head to my [Github](http://bit.ly/2HfYIh0)

 ![image-center](/images/battle_of_location/NYC.jpg){: .align-center}

  <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="1140px" height="36768.4px" scrolling="no" src="/_pages/2019-08-26-Battle_of_the_Locationsv2.html"></iframe>